 Small to medium business users

 Those who use their laptops for small to medium business purposes have the luxury of choice when it comes to laptops.
-Because they typically need their devices for sending emails, accessing the internet, and running smaller programs, they can use a more affordable laptop and be confident that it will last a while.
+Because they typically need their devices for sending emails, accessing the internet, and running smaller programs, they can use a more affordable laptop and be confident that it'll last a while.

 Home users

-Laptop care & maintenance is critical
+Laptop care and maintenance is critical

 Operating system updates

-Laptop antivirus software
+Laptop anti-virus software

 Liquid spills and your laptop